 Consider the extras that matter to you.
 Some DJs include lighting packages, others charge extra.
 MC services, wireless microphones for speeches, playlist consultation - decide what's worth paying for and what you can skip.

 Always get everything in writing.
 A proper contract protects both of you and sets clear expectations.
 Include start/finish times, break schedules, cancellation policies, and what happens if equipment fails.
+If your party runs past 11pm or is in an unusual venue, you may need a Temporary Event Notice (TEN, £21) from your local council — the host is responsible for this, not the DJ.

 Payment terms should be fair to both sides.
 Most DJs ask for 25–50% upfront to secure the booking, with the balance due on the day or within 30 days.
 Avoid paying everything upfront unless you're using a platform with built-in payment protection.